espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<mode>**:

    -  0: normal transmission mode.
-   -  1: Wi-Fi passthrough mode, or called transparent transmission, which can only be enabled in TCP single connection mode or in UDP mode when the remote IP and port do not change.
+   -  1: Wi-Fi passthrough mode, or called transparent transmission, which can only be enabled in TCP single connection mode, UDP mode when the remote IP and port do not change, or SSL single connection mode.

 Notes
 ^^^^^